New Patients (972) 666-1594

 When you compare laser dentistry to traditional oral surgery, the benefits are amazing and vast.
 Patients who experience dental anxiety often enjoy laser dentistry.
 Pain is one of the main reasons people suffer from dental anxiety.
 Laser dentistry is less invasive, virtually painless, and requires no sutures.

-A dental laser can be used to remove soft tissue, “cutting it away” without the use of a scalpel by vaporizing tissue with light energy.
-The laser will make no contact with the tooth which eliminates the vibrations that some patients find uncomfortable.
+A dental laser can be used to remove soft tissue, “cutting it away” without using a scalpel by vaporizing tissue with light energy.
+The laser will make no contact with the tooth, eliminating the vibrations that some patients find uncomfortable.

 • Less downtime